-Interview: “Serious Ramifications” for Women in Iran’s New Population Growth Law
+Interview: Mina Khani on the “Serious Ramifications” for Women in Iran’s New Population Growth Law

 A new law ratified by Iran’s Parliament that’s officially aimed at population growth was designed to the detriment of women in the country, the prominent gender rights activist Mina Khani told the Center for Human Rights in Iran (CHRI).

 “In a country like Iran, with all its reactionary laws concerning women and severe economic pressures, more laws that further restrict access to contraceptives will have serious ramifications,” said Khani in a Persian-language interview conducted by CHRI and translated below into English.